Bosnia and Herzegovina : Safety by CityBosnia and Herzegovina - safety as a country

 Bear in mind that the areas that are not cleared are marked by yellow tape or signs.

-Sarajevo is actually notorious for having petty street crime, unlike other cities in Bosnia and Herzegovina.
+Sarajevo is notorious for having petty street crime, unlike other cities in Bosnia and Herzegovina.

-- Weather - Sarajevo, like the rest of Bosnia and Herzegovina is surrounded with mountains so it is known to have somewhat warm winters (reaching up to 25℃) and cold winters (reaching to around -5℃).
-Still, Bosnian climate is considered to be mild.
+- Weather - Sarajevo, like the rest of Bosnia and Herzegovina, is surrounded by mountains so it is known to have somewhat warm winters (reaching up to 25℃) and cold winters (reaching to around -5℃).
+Still, the Bosnian climate is considered to be mild.